 One (1) protected migratory species, the Cattle Egret (Ardea ibis) was recorded present during survey in 2013 but not in 2015.
 No evidence of nesting was observed on site by this species however potential for nesting within the riparian vegetation fringing the existing dams cannot be ruled out.
 The retention and restoration of riparian habitats within the site as part of the proposal will ensure that any breeding habitat is retained.
-Breeding within the site is not expected.
-Site use by the Cattle Egret will be reduced by the removal of grazing by cattle providing a foraging host.
-The surrounding rural landscape and livestock will support ongoing local foraging habitat for this species.
+This potential will also be enhanced with revegetation surrounding the dams.
+Current breeding within the site is not expected.